-All relevant information for the risk assessment of a financing and investment operation shall be made available to the Commission and to the Investment Committee.
+Relevant information on the risk assessment of a financing or investment operation shall be made available to the Investment Committee in line with Article 19(4) of the InvestEU Regulation and to the Commission for reporting purposes.
 The detailed requirements shall be laid down in the guarantee agreements, taking into account the interests of the EU as the guarantor and appropriate protection of the confidentiality of private and/or commercially sensitive information.

 Allocation principles per policy window

-All eligible financing and investment operations shall conform to one or more financial products, for which detailed provisions shall be laid down in the guarantee agreement.

 A financial product shall be established under the appropriate policy window in accordance with the following principles:

-Financial products for support of operations which have as main objective the achievement of a positive social impact shall fall under the Social Investment and Skills window.
+Financial products for support of financing and investment operations, which have as main objective the achievement of a positive social impact shall fall under the Social Investment and Skills window.

 Financial products for support of portfolios consisting exclusively of SMEs and small midcaps on an intermediated basis in the form of debt or equity shall fall under the SME window, except for those referred to in point 1.
-Financial products for support of intermediated portfolios which include SMEs and small mid-caps alongside other types of entities may be allocated to the SME window on a pro-rata basis only if the intended composition of the portfolio to be built is established ex-ante.
+For direct operations, financial products for support of portfolios consisting exclusively of SMEs and small midcaps as a general policy area as referred to in Article 7(1)(c) of the InvestEU Regulation shall be allocated to the SME window, while financial products targeting other specific policy areas shall be allocated to the window under which such area falls.

-Financial products for support of research, innovation or digitisation activities fall under the Research, Innovation and Digitisation window, except for those referred to in points 1 and 2.
+Financial products for support of research, innovation or digitisation activities shall fall under the Research, Innovation and Digitisation window, except for those referred to in points 1 and 2.

 Financial products for support for infrastructure operations, related mobile assets, deployment of innovative technologies for which the risk is mainly on demand and sector specific market development shall fall under the Sustainable Infrastructure window, subject to points (a) and (b) below.